Understanding the Role of a Procurement Specialist in Government Contracting

 The backgrounds of individuals serving government procurement roles are as broad as the government itself.
 Former military personnel are in demand to administer acquisition operations within the U.S. Department of Defense.
 Agencies with science-driven missions such as the U.S. Department of Energy, the U.S. Department of Agriculture, the U.S. Department of Transportation, and the Environmental Protection Agency are seeking to fill procurement roles with individuals possessing science backgrounds.
 And persons with political science, mathematics, and computer science backgrounds are desirable in contracting and procurement roles across the government.

-The University of Dayton Law School’s Government Contracting and Procurement Program meets the growing demand for individuals with specialized legal training in government procurement laws and regulations, as well as contract negotiation and project management skills.
+For those interested in pursuing a career as a government procurement specialist, the University of Dayton School of Law’s Government Contracting Program offers educational resources, certifications, and support to help you succeed in this rewarding field.
+Our curriculum meets the growing demand for individuals with specialized legal training in government procurement laws and regulations, as well as contract negotiation and project management skills.
+Explore our programs to learn more about the qualifications and skills needed to advance in government contracting.

 For anyone who enjoys working in a field where knowledge of the law is important but is not interested in earning a J.D. degree, the University of Dayton School of Law Government Contracting and Procurement Program could be the catalyst that jumpstarts or advances a career in the government contracting and procurement field.